Christmas in Serbia: Vertep

-On Christmas Eve and Day, a group of boys dressed in variegated costumes goes from house to house of their village carrying a vertep—a litter constructed as a wooden model of a house or a church.
+On Christmas Eve and Day, a group of boys dressed in variegated costumes goes from house to house of their village carrying a vertep – a litter constructed as a wooden model of a house or a church.
 The name vertep comes from the Church Slavonic вєртє́пъ (pronounced [ʋerˈtep], "cave"), referring to the cave that housed the manger in which newborn Jesus Christ was laid.
 There are two dolls inside the litter: one represents the Theotokos, and the other, laid in a model of a manger, represents the Christ Child; the floor is spread with straw.
 This custom is called vertep, and the boys participating in it are the vertepaši.
 In front of each house they sing Christmas songs, and recite poems that praise the birth of Christ.
 Similarly to koledari, vertepaši are armed with wooden swords and fence with each other in front of houses.
 Vertep could be regarded as a Christianized form of the koleda.
 This custom is mainly present among the Serbs of Vojvodina.

 Second and third day of Christmas

 Christmas is celebrated for three days.
 On the second day of Christmas, neighbors visit each other.
 On the third day, Christmas straw is taken out of the house.
 Little bundles are made with it, and hung on fruit trees to make their fruit better.
-A bigger bundle may be stored in a dry place: it will be burned on St. George's Day, as a protection of fields against hail.
+A bigger bundle may be stored in a dry place: it will be burned on Đurđevdan, as a protection of fields against hail.
 Another bundle is taken away across the nearest stream – a symbolic elimination of all the vermin that may be present in the house.
 Men make crosses from the remnant of the thicker side of badnjak, and stick them under eaves, on fields, meadows, vineyards, and apiaries.
 It is believed this will help that the ensuing year be happy and fruitful.
 A good sign that this will be the case is when there is a lot of snow on Christmas Day.

-The third day of Christmas coincides with St. Stephen's Day, which is the slava of many Serbian families.
+The third day of Christmas coincides with Saint Stephen's Day, which is the slava of many Serbian families.
 In this way, many Serbs celebrate two important holidays, Christmas and slava, within three days.